pivlab/annual_review_of_biomedical_data_science/manuscript.md

 ### Going beyond TWAS

 The flexibility of this 3-step framework can also be used to test whether other molecular phenotypes might mediate the association between GWAS variants and a trait of interest.
-In addition to integrating eQTLs, the framework has been implemented also with protein QTLs (pQTLs), histone acetylation QTLs (haQTLs), methylation QTLs (mQTLs), and splicing QTLs (sQTLs).
+In addition to integrating eQTLs, the framework has been implemented also with splicing QTLs (sQTLs), protein QTLs (pQTLs), histone acetylation QTLs (haQTLs) and methylation QTLs (mQTLs).

 PWAS complements GWAS and TWAS by aggregating genetic variations in protein-coding regions to assess their combined impact on protein function and phenotype (**Figure {@fig:fig1}**) [@doi:10.1186/s13059-020-02089-x].
 Unlike GWAS, which focuses on individual variants, PWAS evaluates the cumulative effects of multiple coding variants, reducing the scale of multiple testing, detecting complex inheritance patterns, and offering deeper insights into potential disease links.
-PWAS employs the Functional Impact Rating at the Molecular-level (FIRM) machine learning model to evaluate how missense variants affect protein function by assigning impairment scores, while other types of variants are assigned scores using rule-based methods [@doi:10.1186/s13059-020-02089-x].
+PWAS employs the FIRM machine learning model to evaluate how variants—such as missense, nonsense, and frameshift mutations—affect protein function by assigning impairment scores [@doi:10.1186/s13059-020-02089-x].
 The aggregate effects of these variants on each gene are then assessed, followed by statistical tests to identify significant associations between gene scores and phenotypes.
 For example, PWAS confirmed the association of *MUTYH* with colorectal cancer using UK Biobank data, even when no individual variant reached genome-wide significance in GWAS, highlighting its ability to uncover functional associations missed by other methods.
 However, PWAS relies on high-quality proteomic data, may miss non-coding variant associations, and is computationally intensive.